ArtZero-io/Contracts/contract_deployment_and_update_addresses_abis.md

       export default artzero_nft;
      ```
-   - It is noted that we temporarily input any address for CONTRACT_ADDRESS and will update the real PMP contract address later in the step "Create PMP project and updateits address ..."
+   - It is noted that we temporarily input any address for CONTRACT_ADDRESS and will update the real PMP contract address later in the step "Create PMP project and update its address ..."

 9. Copy all js files we've created to /src/utils/blockchain

 # Update addresses and abis for BE

-Files for BE are stored in /Api/src/contracts and nearly the same as js files for FE, we just do the small below changes.
+Files for BE are stored in /Api/src/contracts for api and in /Contracts for jobs and nearly the same as js files for FE, we just do the small below changes.

+## Files for api
 1. profile.ts

    - Copy profile.js from FE to a place and rename to profile.ts